edgeNEXUS/jetPACKs/README.md

 ### License

-These rules are offered license and copyright free.
+These templates are offered license and copyright free.